evolbioinfo/gotree/README.md

 *  dlimage:     Download a tree image from a server
     * itol: download a tree image from iTOL, with given image options
 *  draw: Draw tree(s) with different layouts
-    * text: Display tree(s) in ASCII format (in the terminal or in a file)
+    * text: Display tree(s) in ASCII text format
-    * png : Draw tree(s) in png format, with normal or radial/unrooted layout
+    * png : Draw tree(s) in png format, with normal, radial/unrooted or circular layout
-    * svg : Draw tree(s) in svg format, with normal or radial/unrooted layout
+    * svg : Draw tree(s) in svg format, with normal, radial/unrooted or circular layout
 *  generate:    Generate random trees, branch lengths are simply drawn from an expontential(1) law
     * balancedtree
     * caterpillartree